Home > New Zealand ecology > Fruit-eating birds

 Hemiphaga novaeseelandiae

-Once abundant throughout lowland forests, endemic kereru have followed a similar decline to that of all New Zealand native birds.
+Once abundant in lowland forests, endemic kereru have followed similar decline to all native birds.
 As a frugivorous bird mainly reliant on the fruit of native plants, kereru populations have decreased as forests were removed.
-It has also fell victim to a long history of hunting, being one of the largest forest birds, and plump and palatable when gorging on seasonal fruit.
-It is the seed disperser of 16 large native trees.
-Kereru play an important role, consuming fruits of at least 70 plant species and excreting the seeds.
+It has fell victim to a long history of hunting, being one of the largest forest birds, plump and palatable when gorging on seasonal fruit.
+Kereru play a key role, eating fruit and excreting the seeds of 70 plant species, including 16 large native trees.
 See more

 Kereru